nvaccess/NSIS-build/readme.md

 **Test all the code pathways for the installer**
 - `--minimal` causes no sound to be played results in an installation
 - no `--minimal` causes the installer sound to be played
-- When running the installer where the system UI is set to "zh-HK", "zh-TW" is instead used as the installer locale language
-  - as zh-HK uses the wrong encoding on Vista/7 (#1596)
-  - as zh-HK is [no longer used](https://docs.microsoft.com/en-us/windows-hardware/manufacture/desktop/available-language-packs-for-windows?view=windows-11#language-packs) in Windows 10+, this should be tested on Windows 7

 **Smoke test the installer**
 - via CMD with the flag